NFL Challenge Rules

 NFL challenge rules allow for two challenges for each team during a game.
 A third challenge can be awarded to a team only if they are successful in both of their previous challenges.
 If one or both of those challenges is denied, then the team does not get a third challenge.
-In the last two minutes of each half of play, team challenges are not necessary.
-The officials automatically review all controversial plays during this time.
+In college football, coaches get one challenge per game with a second in play if the first is successful.

 NFL challenge rules state that the only person who can issue a challenge is the head coach of the team.
 The head coach does this with a special red flag that he keeps with him throughout the game.
 The head coach signals that he wants to challenge a play by throwing the red flag onto the field of play.
 When the officials see the red flag, they blow the whistle and stop the clock.
-This must be done before the ball is snapped on the next play.
+This must be done before the next snap.
 If the ball is snapped, then a challenge cannot be made.
 If the challenge is done before the snap, then the next play will be put on hold until a verdict is reached.

-What Can Be Challenged
+What Can Be Challenged in the NFL?

 When a challenge flag is thrown, the referee goes to the sidelines and watches replays of the challenged play on a monitor.
 The referee can watch all the angles that the television cameras captured.
-He can watch the play in slow motion, backward, forward and in still frame.
+He can watch the play in slow motion, backward, forward and in a still frame.
 NFL challenge rules state that the referee has one minute to review the challenged play, but this sometimes takes longer.
 The referee must see "indisputable visual evidence" that the call on the field was incorrect.
 In cases where the replay is too close to tell, the call on the field stands.